Saverio001/jo-condor.org/content/text/peculiar/index.md

 ---
 # type: docs
-title: The white noise of the written word
+title: White Noise
 date: 2025-09-02T15:26:19+02:00
 featured: false
 draft: false
-comment: true
+comment: false
-toc: true
+toc: false
-reward: true
+reward: false
 pinned: false
 carousel: false
-series:
+series: true
 categories: [text]
 tags: []
 images: []
 weight: 200
+resources:
+- src: analyzing_intentionality.md
+  name: "analyzing_intentionality"

 summary:  >
             Sometimes you come across texts that share one common peculiarity: they are all incredibly boring.
             Each of them tells you nothing, and leaves you in exactly the same state of mind as before.<br>

             What could a reasonable course of action be, then?
 ---

 Sometimes you come across some texts that share one common peculiarity: they are all incredibly boring.

 Each of them tells you nothing, and leaves you in exactly the same state of mind as before.
 You would not be able to recall what each was about - much less, *why was it even there*.
 This does not appear to be by chance: it is clear, even at first glance, that lots of care went into crafting them.
 They mean nothing, but in a very deliberate way: as if they were *designed* not to mean anything.